 “Lather, rinse, repeat”…. yep, that’s me.

 And so here it is, once, again, a Sunday night.
 My rearview mirror isn’t cracked but I don’t want to look.
-For if I glance backwards, I don’t like what I see.
-Tomorrow, when the morning chatter starts at work, I’m going to have to string together a bunch of white lies and half truths when someone asks about my weekend.
+For if I glance backward, I don’t like what I see.
+Tomorrow, when the morning chatter starts at work, I’m going to have to string together a bunch of white lies and half-truths when someone asks about my weekend.

 “I have no intentions of publicly outing myself.
 This is MY problem.”

 “I’m a grown woman: I can fix this myself!”

 “I can’t quit drinking, I’ll lose my husband.
 I have to figure out how to control myself!”

 If you can relate to my Sunday night string, please know that you are not alone.